-- 1. A minimum of 75 percent of public sidewalks and internal pedestrian walkways shall be shaded at tree maturity. - 2.
-A minimum of 50 percent of all accessible public and private open space areas shall be shaded. - 3.
-Shade calculations shall be based on the summer solstice at 12:00 p.m. - 4.
-Shade cast from a building shall count towards shade calculations. - 5.
-Provide shade for a minimum of 50 percent of occupiable roof areas.
+- 1. A minimum of 75% of public sidewalks and internal pedestrian walkways shall be shaded at tree maturity. - 2.
+A minimum of 50% of all accessible public and private open space areas shall be shaded. - 3.
+A minimum of 25% of parking areas shall be shaded. - 4.
+A minimum 50% of the bus stop pad on southbound Scottsdale Road shall be shaded at tree maturity. - 5.
+Shade calculations shall be based on the summer solstice at 12:00 p.m. - 6.
+Shade cast from a building shall count towards shade calculations. - 7.
+Provide shade for a minimum of 50% of occupiable roof areas.